 Here is a good example:

 “Control system” was all the rage for terminology in the 1960s, I guess.
+Must have sounded better back then than cybernetics, which was coined in the 1940s to mean control system.

 Consistent terminology is hard.
 Marketing old ideas is too.
 No one would say control system today, would they?
 They certainly wouldn’t say auto-auto.